Blueheim/httpObservable/README.md

 # httpObservable
-A simple function for create cancelable http observable
+A simple function for creation of cancelable http observable